 5. Responsively designed web pages

 Nobody likes to pinch and zoom.
 With customers accessing your brand’s content on all channels and devices, it needs to display well no matter the screen size.
-All your web pages should be designed responsively—especially your post-click landing pages — on which visitors will need to input personal information in a form with their thumbs.
+All your web pages should be designed responsively—especially your landing pages — on which visitors will need to input personal information in a form with their thumbs.

-After learning the effort it takes to do omni-channel right, you’re probably asking yourself if it’s worth it.
-According to several studies, the answer is a confident “yes.”
+Now that you know the omnichannel marketing definition, the pros of an omnichannel strategy, and the effort it takes to do omnichannel right, you’re probably asking yourself if it’s worth it.

-The more channels they use, the more valuable they become.
+The more channels you use, the more valuable they become.

-Have you begun creating an omni-channel approach?
+Have you begun creating an omnichannel approach?
 Do you plan to?
-What challenges face your organization on its path to seamless cross-channel coordination?
+What challenges fa your organization on its path to seamless multichannel coordination?

-Whatver challenges you face, make sure that each customer touchpoint educates prospects and moves them further along in your funnel.
+Whatever challenges you face, make sure that each customer touchpoint educates prospects and moves them further along in your funnel.
 To